-The Face Off will be in Winfield, WV in Late August (date will be posted soon).
+The Face Off will be in Winfield, WV on August 23-24th.
 Trainers will arrive at Winfield Riding Arena in West Virginia to begin the jurying process on by 3pm Friday (unless emergencies occur, late arrivals will mean disqualification) and stay through Saturday Evening.
 Camping is offered at Winfield, and hotels are local.
 Sunday stay is allowed on site for horses or camping.

 At least 3 well established industry judges will be covering the event.